jgroeneveld/ImmoPictureDownloader/README.md

 # ImmoPictureDownloader

   A simple commandline app that downloads all full-size appartment pictures from Immonet and Immobilienscout.
-  Uses Java 8 and dagger2-SNAPSHOT
+  Uses Java 8 and dagger2-SNAPSHOT to be hip.

 # How to build

     mvn package

+# Run tests

+    mvn test

 # How to run